Nick Collins: 2012

 On April 25, 2012, Green Bay decided to release Collins from the team citing concerns about his ability to return to football after suffering such a severe neck injury.
 On September 28, 2012, Collins' agent, Alan Herman, announced that his neck injury would most likely end his football career.

-Retirement

 On August 20, 2014, Collins officially announced his retirement from the NFL via Twitter.